PRESERVE LAND

 DEDICATED TO PRESERVING CHERISHED LANDSCAPES

-The Foundation is currently creating the “Culver Brook Preserve” which returns a 92-acre golf course to its ecological origins.
-Thanks to a grant from the New Jersey Department of Environmental Protection submitted on behalf of the Foundation by the Wallkill River Management Group, stewardship for these 92 acres is assured once the property is acquired.
-This plan includes significant reforestation, walking paths, bird watching platforms and pollinator meadows.
+The Foundation is currently working to create the “Culver Brook Preserve and the Culver Brook Preserve East,” 268 acres of public open space made up of a former golf course and 173 wooded acres on Ridge Road across the street.
+Thanks to a grant from the New Jersey Department of Environmental Protection submitted on behalf of the Foundation by the Wallkill River Management Group, stewardship for these preserves is assured once both properties are acquired.
+Future plans include significant reforestation, walking paths, parking areas, bird watching platforms, and pollinator meadows.
+It will be a community destination for public enjoyment and will safeguard the natural beauty of Sussex County.

-Our work is only possible through the generous donations of our direct supporters and grants from the Green Acres Fund, Open Spaces Fund and from private foundations that enable the Foundation to undertake Land Preservation projects like this.
+The existence of the Culver Brook Preserve is only possible through the generous donations of our direct supporters and grants from the Green Acres Fund, Open Spaces Fund, and from private foundations that enable the Foundation to undertake land preservation projects like this.

 STEWARDSHIP